sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 ---
 <details>

-- Opencore 0.9.4 ✅
+- Opencore 0.9.3 ✅

-- Installer Boot ✅ (installation is a less of 25 minutes with NVMe)
+- Installer Boot ✅ (installation is a less of 20 minutes with NVMe/28 minutes with external SATA SSD)

 - System Boot ✅

-- Camera ✅
+- Camera ✅ (works perfectly)

 - Battery charging and stats ✅

-- USB Devices ✅ (2.0, 3.0/3.1, but no while installing)

 - Screen ✅ (1080x1920)